Machine Learning services and features

 Using SageMaker AI services is like visiting a well equipped gym, you just have to choose the right equipment for your goals.
 AWS has a wide range of Machine Learning services and capabilities, each one has its own advantages and disadvantages.
 Understanding your use case is key to selecting the most appropriate service.

-To confirm your understanding scroll to the bottom of the page for questions and answers.
+Scroll to the bottom of the page for questions and answers test app

 These revision notes cover sub-domain 4.2, Recommend and implement the appropriate machine learning services and features for a given problem, of the AWS Machine Learning Speciality exam.
 A description of all the knowledge domains in the exam is in these revision notes: AWS Machine Learning exam syllabus